- Our City

-Azle is a master planned community with a council and boards dedicated to protecting the quality of life in the city.
+Azle is a Home Rule city with a council and boards dedicated to protecting the quality of life in the city.
 It is truly a full-service municipality committed to caring for the community and serving the citizens.
-Horses and cattle still have room to roam and homebuyers have the choice of new starter homes in the $80,000's to homes in excess of half a million dollars.
+Horses and cattle still have room to roam and homebuyers have the choice of affordable, new starter homes to homes in excess of half a million dollars.

 Azle is on State Highway 199, 16 miles northwest of downtown Fort Worth in the northwest corner of Tarrant County.
 The town extends partly into Parker County.
 The first recorded settlement at the site occurred in 1846, when a young doctor named James Azle Steward moved into a cabin built by a Dutchman named Rumsfeldt.
 Other settlers came and established themselves near the local streams, Ash Creek, Silver Creek, and Walnut Creek.